needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-image-manager.md

 You can set the reference image library to be either an [XRReferenceImageLibrary](xref:UnityEngine.XR.ARSubsystems.XRReferenceImageLibrary) or a [RuntimeReferenceImageLibrary](xref:UnityEngine.XR.ARSubsystems.RuntimeReferenceImageLibrary).
 You can only create an `XRReferenceImageLibrary` in the Editor, and you can't modify it at runtime.
 A `RuntimeReferenceImageLibrary` is the runtime representation of an `XRReferenceImageLibrary`.
 When you set the library to be an `XRReferenceImageLibrary`, the image tracking subsystem automatically converts it to a `RuntimeReferenceImageLibrary` for consumption.

-The actual image library data is provider-specific; refer to your provider's documentation for details.
+The actual image library data is provider-specific; see your provider's documentation for details.

 You can create a `RuntimeReferenceImageLibrary` from an `XRReferenceImageLibrary` with the [`ARTrackedImageManager.CreateRuntimeLibrary`](xref:UnityEngine.XR.ARFoundation.ARTrackedImageManager.CreateRuntimeLibrary(UnityEngine.XR.ARSubsystems.XRReferenceImageLibrary)) method: